bymadisonross/bymadisonross.github.io/_projects/(1) PorchLights.md

 ### Design Goals for PorchLights

-As the first designer and Head of User Experience for PorchLights, I worked with the CEO and Founder to build out user personas, structure the web application's information architecture, and design over 15 user interfaces through the development of wireframes, branding guide, and custom illustrations in Figma for a whimsical and sleek end-to-end user experience.
+As the first designer and Head of User Experience for PorchLights, I worked directly with the CEO and Founder to build user personas, structure the web application's information architecture, and design over 15 user interfaces, a branding guide, and custom illustrations in Figma for a whimsical and sleek end-to-end user experience.

-Our primary goals were to develop v1 of PorchLight's web application design and information architecture to create an intuitive and welcoming user experience.
+My primary goal was to develop V1 of PorchLight's web application design and information architecture to create an intuitive and welcoming user experience.

 ## The Original Design of PorchLights (V0)